Our guide to family-friendly fall fun in Palm Desert

 Regular visitors to Palm Desert have long recognized that October is one of the best times to visit the valley.
 Days are balmy and evenings are mild.
 Area attractions, which may have shortened their hours over the summer, have returned to their full, regular schedules.
 And for those folks who enjoy special events and entertainment, the line-up in October makes it the ideal time to pack up the kids and partake in some good old-fashioned family fun.

 The Living Desert is always a popular destination for kids of all ages, and their programming in October gives you plenty of reasons to visit.
-La Gran Fiesta on October 13 celebrates Hispanic culture with games, live music and dancing.
-Then, the Living Desert gets into the spirit with Howl-O-Ween, featuring trick-or-treat stations for kids, a monster maze, pumpkin bowling and more.
-This not-so-spooky zoo adventure will be held on the morning of Saturday, October 27 as well as the evening of October 31.
+La Gran Fiesta on October 12 celebrates Hispanic culture with games, live music and dancing.
+Then, the Living Desert gets into the spirit with Howl-O-Ween, featuring trick-or-treat stations for kids, arts and crafts, animal encounters and entertainment.
+This not-so-spooky zoo adventure will be held on the morning of Saturday, October 26 as well as the evening of October 31.
 Participants are encouraged to come in costume and bring a reusable treat bag.

-If you’re up for pint size floats and full-size fun, don’t miss the annual Palm Desert Golf Cart Parade on October 28.
+If you’re up for pint size floats and full-size fun, don’t miss the annual Palm Desert Golf Cart Parade on October 27.
 Marching bands complement the host of floats built on top of golf carts.
-This year’s theme of “Saluting our Super Heroes” promises to captivate parade-goers lining El Paseo.
-Come early for the pancake breakfast, check out the golf cart show and vendor area, and unleash then the children on the Kids’ Play Zone before the 12 noon step-off of the parade.
+This year’s theme of “Let the Good Time Roll” promises to captivate parade-goers lining El Paseo.
+Come early for the pancake breakfast, check out the golf cart show and vendor area, and unleash then the children on the Kids’ Play Zone before the 1pm step off for the parade.

 So how’s that for an awesome array of events?
 We look forward to welcoming you and your family to Palm Desert in October.